Last Updated on April 7, 2022 by Rei Garnet

-Unlike most pet animals where they make a sound whenever they want something, we, rabbit owners need to understand the body language of our babies.
+Unlike most pet animals, which make a sound when they want something, rabbit owners must be aware of their babies’ body language.

-Rabbits, being the quirky creatures, would often do the nudging or headbutting whenever they want something.
-It could also be a way of saying hello, I want to play.
+Rabbits, being quirky creatures, often do the nudging or headbutting whenever they want something.
+It could also be a way of saying hello: I want to play.

-My two rabbits, Tyr and Freya, would often do this behavior whenever they want something — which is play/cuddle time.
+My two rabbits, Tyr and Freya, often display this behavior whenever they want something, which is often play or cuddle time.

-In this article, I would discuss the different meanings behind your rabbit headbutting or nudging you.
+In this article, I will discuss the different meanings behind your rabbit headbutting or nudging you.

 So if your rabbit loves cuddling or getting pets, then it’s safe to assume that’s what they want.
-Sometimes rabbits would even softly bite their owners if they’re being ignored.
+Sometimes rabbits will even softly bite their owners if they feel they’re being ignored.

-If your rabbit resort to biting without headbutting/nudging first, then you should not give them pets because it could encourage that bad behavior.
+If your rabbit resorts to biting without headbutting or nudging first, then you should not give them pets.
+Doing so could encourage that bad behavior.

 You should always ignore bad behavior and reward good behavior.
-To do this, once your rabbit nudges you, immediately give pets.
+To do this, once your rabbit nudges you, immediately give pet.
 Don’t wait for your rabbit to stop biting!